auanasgheps/snapraid-aio-script/README.md

 # snapraid-aio-script
 The definitive all-in-one [SnapRAID](https://github.com/amadvance/snapraid) script.

-This script is a collection of many scripts with added improvements.
+There are many SnapRAID scripts out there, but none could fit my needs.
+So I took the best of them to start a new one.

 It is meant to be run periodically (e.g. daily) and do the heavy lifting, then send an email you will actually read.
-It is highly customizable to user needs.
+It is highly customizable.
 It has been tested with Debian 10 and OpenMediaVault 5.

 Contributions are welcome: there's always room for improvement!